 - Wash chicken and pat dry with paper towel; coat each piece with olive oil.

-- Place in baking dish and pour wine over; sprinkle with rosemary & paprika.
+- Place in a baking dish and pour wine over; sprinkle with rosemary & paprika.

-- Bake approx. 40 minutes in moderate oven.
+- Bake approx. 40 minutes in a moderate oven.

 2 medium potatoes baked in foil topped with –